Over the past month we helped 97,584 new car buyers find their perfect car!

 The Tiguan compact crossover SUV carries over, offering plenty of high-quality materials around which give the tiger/iguana (combine the two words to get the name Tiguan) a leg up on the competition when it comes to interior refinement.

-Lastly, the larger Touareg is designed to compete with many of the luxury crossover SUVs on the market and offers a choice between gas/diesel power, an eight-speed automatic, and standard all-wheel drive.
+Lastly, the larger Touareg is designed to compete with many of the luxury crossover SUVs on the market and gets a refresh for 2015 that includes updated exterior styling, added interior refinement, and new driving aides which help keep occupants even safer, such as lane keeping assist and autonomous emergency braking.

 Zero percent financing, employee discount, cash back, out-the-door price tags...